apptainer/singularity-userdocs/fakeroot.rst

 With fakeroot an unprivileged user can now build an image from a definition file with few restrictions.
-Some bootstrap methods that require creation of block devices (like ``/dev/null``) may not always work correctly with **"fake root"**, Singularity uses seccomp filters to give programs the illusion that block device creation succeeded.
+Some bootstrap methods that require creation of block devices (like ``/dev/null``) may not always work correctly with **"fake root"**, apptainer uses seccomp filters to give programs the illusion that block device creation succeeded.
 This appears to work with ``yum`` bootstraps and *may* work with other bootstrap methods, although ``debootstrap`` is known to not work.

 Examples